 The right supplier will have shoes available that are comfortable, durable and long-lasting.
 Their products might cost a little more than high street alternatives but you’ll be getting far better shoes that will make all the difference at work.
 Think of them as an investment that will lead to safer and more enjoyable shifts.

-If you need a little more help finding the perfect shoes for chefs, then take a look at our comprehensive catalogue.
+If you need a little more help finding the perfect shoes for chefs, then take a look at our comprehensive buying guide.
 It features a hazard matching guide that will help you to determine the right shoe to suit your role in the kitchen depending on the issues you face.
-Download our free catalogue today and find your next pair of work shoes.
+Download our free guide today and find your next pair of work shoes.